wiris/html-integrations/demos/angular/tinymce5/README.md

     ```

-    *Notice that the content can be empty or set as you prefer in the component*
+> Notice that the content can be empty or set as you prefer in the component.

-5. Open *src/app/app.component.html* and replace all with:
+5. Edit `src/app/app.component.html` and replace its contents with:

     ```html
     <h1>TinyMCE 5 Angular Demo</h1>